henrik42/solo/README.md

 [1] https://docs.oracle.com/javaee/7/api/javax/servlet/ServletContainerInitializer.html
 [2] https://en.wikipedia.org/wiki/Netcat

-## Into production, Jetty-Runner
+## Jetty-Runner

 So this is it!
 All we need to do is to (1) deploy `jumpstart.jar` and `clojure-1.8.0.jar` to a web-container (2) tweak the web-application's classpath so that it contains `src/clj` (so it sees `solo.core` namespace) and to define the system property `clojure.server.repl`.

-Ofcourse we could built & package `solo.core` into a JAR also and then deply that instead of putting the source onto the classpath.
+Of course we could built & package `solo.core` into a JAR also and then deply that instead of putting the source onto the classpath.

 We can then connect to _Solo_ with _Netcat_ and control log4j log-levels.